-We have 8 horses, so we used 3 OptiMizers last winter.
-We filled them one time a day or so, even on the worst days, and used a lot less hay this year.
-I am confident that the OptiMizers will pay for themselves in the amount of money we save in otherwise ruined hay.
+We use 3 OptiMizers for our herd of 8 horses.
+We fill them about once a day, even on the worst days, and have found ourselves going through a lot less hay.
+I'm confident our OptiMizers will pay for themselves in the amount of money we've saved in otherwise ruined hay.

 - Heather M.

 I've always had slow feed bags.
 I needed five or six a day to feed three horses.
 Last winter with the OptiMizer I could slow feed two bales in one place.
 This saved me a ton of time not having to refill bags everyday, plus I noticed it was way cleaner in the spring.